Rurusetto/rurusetto/content/posts/tau/index.md

   You move it by moving your mouse and cursor, you use it to hit the notes and not let them escape your grasp.

-  *You should always move it to the place the next note you are gonna hit is heading and keep it there until the note intersects the paddle and you press the button required for that specific note.*
+  *You should always move it to the place the next note you are gonna hit is heading and keep it there until the note intersects the paddle and by pressing the button required for that note you maximize the score it can give.*